 The air filter inside the air box serves two purposes.
 It slows down the air flow inside the air box, and it cleans out all the dust and junk in the air that you don’t want getting inside your engine.

 Most pod filters do not have a built in filter.
-They might say the word “filter” in their product description online, but about the only thing that pod filters will keep out of your engine are small boulders.
+They might say the word “filter” in their product description online, but about the only thing that pod filters will keep out of your engine are small rocks.
 They won’t stop dust.

 The first function of the air filter is to slow down the air flow inside the air box.
 This relates back to what we were just talking about.
 You don’t want the maximum amount of air getting rushed through the air box, you want it to be somewhat restricted so your air to fuel ratio stays as close to 14.7 as possible.
 The mesh/foam substance that the filters are made out of inside air boxes does a great job at slowing down air flow.